 - Using a phone while driving: E-Scooters are subject to the distracted driving rule.
 Texting or using a GPS app on a smartphone while driving an electric car is risky.
 It will be challenging for riders to maintain their focus on the road.

-- Improper parking: Because these E-Scooters are not regulated or educated, riders frequently leave them parked in dangerous places.
-When scooter riders ditch their scooters in the center of the sidewalk or the middle of the road, it can be a severe risk to pedestrians and drivers.
+- Improper parking: Because these E-Scooters are not regulated, riders frequently leave them parked in dangerous places.
+When scooter riders ditch their scooters in the center of the sidewalk or the middle of the road, it can pose a severe risk to pedestrians and drivers.